If you need to talk, I’m here to listen.

 I am a Humanistic Psychotherapeutic Counsellor with a diploma from The Metanoia Institute in Ealing, and I’m currently completing my Masters in Humanistic Psychotherapy there, which I expect to achieve in Autumn 2027.

-I’m registered with the UK Council for Psychotherapy (UKCP) as a Trainee Psychotherapist (membership number: 2011187226) and with the British Association for Counselling and Psychotherapy (BACP) as an Individual Member (membership number: 01023948).
+I’m registered with the UK Council for Psychotherapy (UKCP) as a Trainee Psychotherapist (membership number: 2011187226) and with the British Association for Counselling and Psychotherapy (BACP) as a Registered Member MBACP (register number: 416185)

 Alongside my private practice, I have worked with clients at MCPS in Ealing, Islington Mind Outcome, and I currently see clients at elop — London’s largest LGBTQ+ counselling service.